jinchenglee/c-mlir/README.md

 # c-mlir

+(The submodule mlir-hs is a branch from google's mlir-hs llvm-15 branch itself.
+Apparently, it requires a llvm-15 build to work.
+I used llvm-15 release source code to build.
+Check README.md in the submodule to see how to build llvm-15 for this git repo.)

 ## A translator from c to MLIR

 Only a subset of c is supported based on the current semantics of MLIR dialects.